kaushal0077/Google_data_analytics_capstone_cyclistic_casestudy/README.md

  next I plotted casual and member behaviour against the hour of the day so that I could get an idea about in weekend at which time  casual member are more active and found they are more active on 4-6 pm at the evening.I also searched the starting and end station of both casual and member rider and found[this](https://public.tableau.com/app/profile/kaushal.verma/viz/GOOGLE_DATA_ANALYTICS_CAPSTONE_PROJECT/Sheet1)for starting station and [this](https://public.tableau.com/app/profile/kaushal.verma/viz/GOOGLE_DATA_ANALYTICS_PROJECT/Sheet2) for end station which sugggested casual rider used bikes for recreational activity where annaul member use it for daily activity.all with all these behaviour I also found thier bike-preferences [here](https://public.tableau.com/app/profile/kaushal.verma/viz/casual_meber_bike_prefrence/Sheet1)
 ## CONCLUSION AND RECOMMENDATIONS
 After analyzing the different behaviour of casual and member these marketing startegies could be considered to convert casual to annual member.
-1.run marketing campain on these months near the recreational site 2.Give discount on the weekend bike ride specially at evenining time around these time interval as mostly casual member prefer to ride on weekends
+1. run marketing campain on these months near the recreational site
+2. Give discount on the weekend bike ride specially at evenining time around these time interval as mostly casual member prefer to ride on weekends
-3.also annual prefer all three types of bike among which classic bike,it can also think to give some offer on docked bike as there is no demand of it in members and there are some casual member having demand of docked bike in this way its demand will also get increased.
+3. also annual prefer all three types of bike among which classic bike,it can also think to give some offer on docked bike as there is no demand of it in members and there are some casual member having demand of docked bike in this way its demand will also get increased.